Vish178/OpenCV-and-Mediapipe/README.md

 ## Fall Detection

 The fall detection system uses a YOLO model to detect falls in video files.
+Yolo makes everthing really easy just few lines of codes and this model and automatically detects camera starts streaming.

 ### Usage